deontologician/restnavigator/README.md

 If the user name had already been in use, a 400 would have been returned from the haltalk api.
 Using the Zen of Python guideline "Errors should never pass silently." an exception would have been raised on a 400 or 500 status code.
-You can squelch this exception and just have the post call return a Navigator with a 400/500 status code if you want:
+You can squelch this exception and just have the post call return a HALNavigator with a 400/500 status code if you want:

 ```python
 >>> errNav = N['ht:signup'].post({